The Ultimate Florida Fishing Experience

 What can you fish in Florida?

 Where do we start?
-Over a million people visit Florida the Fishing Capital of the World to fish each year, and every angler is drawn by something different reports FWC wildlife conservation commission.
-Big trophy largemouth bass in unique places or a lake with colorful hard fighting peacock bass which is mainly caught and release.
-Maybe, you like the exotics?
-The ariel Clown Knife fish known for its jumps, Florida’s got something for you.
-It’s no wonder over 900 IGFA records currently stand in the Sunshine State — that’s around 7% of all records globally.
+Over a million people visit Florida, the Fishing Capital of the World, to fish each year, and every angler is drawn by something different, reports the FWC wildlife conservation commission.
+Big trophy Florida bass in unique places or a lake with colorful, hard, fighting peacock bass is mainly caught and released.
+Maybe, you like exotics?
+The Ariel Clown Knife fish known for its jumps, Florida’s got something for you.
+No wonder over 900 IGFA records currently stands by Florida residents — that’s around 7% of all records globally.

 So it’s all hardcore sportfishing and competitive tournaments?
 Not at all!
 Family and friends’ fishing trips are the backbone of most Floridian charter companies, and captains love helping little ones land their first fish.
 Whatever you’re after, you’ll find experienced guides willing and able to give you that trip of a lifetime.